 Every night that summer you snuck out, crossing Coca Cola Creek and the little ravine from Girls Camp.
 You’d open the screen door attempting not to wake the little sleeping boys.
 Then you’d climb into his bed, on the counselor’s side of the wall.
 He planned moon lit night sails and long hikes for the two of you into the Adirondack high peaks.
 Outings to swimming holes with waterfalls.
 And surprise picnics produced from a backpack.
 When he needed to get gas for the motor boat, he’d take you with him down to the ‘Beach House’ at the far end of the lake.
 He’d order you a Shirley Temple at the bar.
 He said you had Julie Christie hair.
 You weren’t sure how to take this, your hair was brown.

 Back home that fall he would drive an hour just to show up in your high school cafeteria, embarrassing you with a huge bouquet of flowers.
 When he went to University, he told you to apply to their ‘Hotel School’.
 He wanted to be together.
 You had no interest in the hospitality industry.
 But you were more offended that he didn’t think you could get in otherwise.
-He was probably right.
+That was surely true.
 He sent a marriage proposal on a postcard.
 Check the box, yes or no. You didn’t answer, pretended it was a joke.
 It was your first time and probably his.
 It wasn’t what you thought it should be so you made it mean that he couldn’t possibly love you.

 Even now, are you sure?
 You remember how it felt, right?
 Driving in his forrest green Mustang?
 Windows rolled down?
 Passing the tiny rural post office?
 The August night air?
 That chill passing near Catamount where the wild blueberries grew?
 Expertly taking the “S” curves in the road?
 Signing out for a dinner date?
 The luscious DCBs (dressed cheese burgers) at Steinhoffs?
 His fingers pressing Bob Dylan’s “Nashville Skyline” into the 8 track tape player?
 Something ran through you?
 After all this time?
 What remains inked on your heart?
 Just three words… “Lay Lady Lay”